Inviro/CaptiveFi/README.md

 # CaptiveFi
-A script and simple GUI that automates wifi network and captive portal logins.
+A tool used for logging into captive portals once, and then automating the rest of the logins.

 Planned features:
 * Automatic login into captive portals that require manual clicks / username entry